foundry-vtt-community/wiki.js/development/api/dialog.md

 ### Helper Factories

-The `Dialog.prompt` and `Dialog.confirm` methods are helper factory methods which provide abstractions for the two most common Dialog use cases.
+The `Dialog.prompt`, `Dialog.confirm`, and `Dialog.wait` methods are helper factory methods which provide abstractions for the two most common Dialog use cases.

 #### [`Dialog.prompt`](https://foundryvtt.com/api/Dialog.html#.prompt)